 NHMA provides a monthly e-newsletter to our 20,000 records of members and participants at conferences.
 We also have 50,000 other physicians database that we send marketing e-mailings to make them aware of joining the NHMA.

-The NHMA Board of Directors is very interested in developing new partnerships that can enhance healthcare efforts targeted to Hispanic populations, programs and policies that will improve the health of all Americans.
+The NHMA Board of Directors is very interested in providing services (Consulting, Advising, Advertising, Job Posting) with new partners that can enhance healthcare efforts targeted to Hispanic populations, programs and policies that will improve the health of all Americans.
 Contact us today.
 Working with our National Hispanic Health Foundation, we are embarking on a campaign to develop a private donor base this year.

 Please call Dr. Elena Rios today to discuss your interest in collaborating with NHMA today.